-I’m flying over the crystal blue waters of the majestic Pacific.
-We just waved bye to the mainland as we passed over Southern California, and for the next 5 hours all we’ll see is this: I can almost hear Moana belting out How Far I’ll Go.
-I’m pretty anxious about 5 more hours in a cramped compartment with two kids and an embarrassing amount of snacks, toys, electronics, clothes, books and just STUFF.
+This post is being composed as I fly over the crystal blue waters of the majestic Pacific.
+We just waved “bye” to the mainland as we passed over Southern California, and for the next 5 hours all we’ll see is this: I can almost hear Moana belting out How Far I’ll Go, and I’m pretty anxious about 5 more hours in a cramped compartment with two kids and an embarrassing amount of snacks, toys, electronics, clothes, books and just STUFF.
 But, at this very moment, K is conked out in the Ergo (it’s times like these when her on-body sleep requirements actually work to our advantage) and R is sitting in her Mimi’s lap completing a word finder in a Dora activity book.
 There are colored pencils everywhere I look and I’m stepping and sitting on shoes, water bottles, crayons, three stuffed animals and animal crackers.
 When K first closed her eyes about 30 minutes ago, I tried to follow suit and nestled into the lovely plastic seat back.
-But it’s pretty impossible to approach comfort and I’m so very deprived of me time that all those minutes were spent contemplating how I should spend those minutes.
+But it’s pretty impossible to approach comfort and I’m so very deprived of “me time” that all those minutes were spent contemplating how I should spend those minutes.
 Oy!
-So, I decided to grab my phone and spend this flash of me time with you.
+So, I decided to grab my phone and spend this flash of time with WordPress.
 I’ve been wanting to share a magical slime project anyhow.
 Oh yeah, we’re en route to Hawaii!!!
 Yippee!
 When I finally have service to post this, I’ll be one happy and undoubtedly drained mama.

 Okiedokie.
 On to the the gooey and slippery world of slime.
 All kids love it — at least all those that I’m acquainted with.
 R and I have tried our fair share of recipes over the years, usually turning to glue and borax (we also love a simple fairy dough comprised of conditioner and corn starch).
 But we’re not great at following precise directions, so our slime is more often glob/goop.
-I searched far and wide within the Pinter-nets to find a Borax-free and slightly more successful recipe.
-Side note: K awoke here to scream shrilly and refuse her piece that I repeatedly tried to shove in her mouth as I desperately bounced up and down in my seat and on my knees, imagining no more naps for 300 minutes.
-Pray for me!
+I searched far and wide within the Pinter-nets to find a more successful recipe.

 - Glue (4 oz bottle)